Trusted WordPress tutorials, when you need them most.

 Emoji support was added to WordPress in 4.2

-In 2017, WordPress 4.8 and 4.9 were released.
-These releases brought several new default widgets to add audio, video, images, gallery, rich text, and HTML.
-These releases also laid the groundwork for the new WordPress block editor.
+In 2017, WordPress 4.8 and 4.9 introduced several new **default widgets** that allowed users to add audio, video, images, galleries, rich text, and HTML to their sites more easily.

 Gutenberg blocks

-The block editor remained the focus of WordPress development as the community moved towards widespread adaptation.
+The block editor remained the primary focus of WordPress development as the community worked toward widespread adoption.

 Site Health project starting with WordPress 5.1

-In 2020, the WordPress community faced unexpected challenges due to the break out of a global pandemic.
-WordCamp events around the globe were canceled and the community organized meetups virtually.
+In 2020, the WordPress community faced an unexpected challenge: the **global pandemic**.
+With WordCamp events canceled worldwide, the community adapted by hosting virtual meetups.

 Auto update plugins in WordPress 5.5